Floaters in the Eye

 Complications of Eye Floaters

 In general, eye floaters are harmless and cause more of a nuisance than anything else.
-In some cases where the floaters are due to an undiagnosed medical condition such as a retinal detachment, complications may occur that could cause the floaters to grow larger.
-If the floaters continue to grow in size they may reduce your visual acuity and may even cause some degree of vision loss.
+In some cases where the floaters are due to an undiagnosed medical condition such as a retinal detachment, complications may occur that could cause the floaters to increase in number or size.

 Talking to Your Eye Doctor